sannae/the-notebook/docs/web/django.md

 * The views of the app call the templates saved in `APPLICATION_NAME/templates/APPLICATION_NAME` (according to a Django's convention)
 * The templates use a combination of HTML/CSS/JS and Django's `{% block %}` syntax: this lets you modularize the code
 * The HTML/CSS/JS templates use [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/)
-* Bootstrap was not installed, we just copied/edited some templates found online
 * Oversimplifying, to add a feature you
   1) Update the model in `models.py` (if needed)
   2) Create or update the corresponding view in `views.py`